-- Addressing the reviewer by their name
+- Address the reviewer by their name

-- Highlighting details from the review in your reply
+- Highlight the details from the review

-Positive reviews are also a great way to market your business.
+Positive reviews are a great way to market your business.
 While responding to reviews, you can highlight an upcoming promotion, offer another service or product to complement their previous purchase or ask for referrals.

 How to Respond to Neutral Reviews

-Sometimes you’ll get a review that contains both praise and criticism.
-It can be tough to decide what to do with these, as they leave you in a weird spot.
-To effectively respond to a neutral review, you’ll need to address the good and bad.
+Sometimes, you’ll get a review that contains both praise and criticism.
+It can be tough to decide what to do with these.
+However, there are a few great strategies in responding to neutral reviews.

 How to Ask Customers To Leave a Review